evanx/mpush-redis/related.md

 For example, setting the number of replicas for a service in Redis, should enable the activation of standby instances, the automatic provisioning of additional instances, and/or the deactivation of excess instances.
 The performance and health of services (and hosts) will be monitored via metrics published via Redis, e.g. to rollback faulty updates.

+While generally-speaking I favour "active" monitoring e.g. HTTP/JSON pull, I'm currently interested in the convenience of pushing metrics directly into Redis.

 I don't argue that using nginx, Kubernetes, Prometheus etc, is the sane approach.
-Nevertheless, building a demo as described would be a fun learning experience.
+Nevertheless, building a demo as described would be a fun R&D experience, with various potential positive outcomes.

 #### hgateway